Free choice versus free will: one exists and the other doesn’t

 Is that so?

-Maybe I’ll write a piece on that one day.
-If I can find the words and feel it’s my place to do so.
 So why don’t I just conjure myself the perfect place, you’re asking?
 Two reasons… first of all, I’m not sure what the perfect place would look like.
 Secondly, I do not believe that magic should be used that way.
 I feel that this path has something to teach me and it is wise to pay attention.